An Efficient Addition to Any Commercial Kitchen

 What Is a Clamshell Griddle or Grill Used For?

 Also known as dual-sided grills, clamshells are a productivity-enhancing, griddle accessory enabling kitchen staff to prepare large batches of product easily and efficiently.
+These griddle accessories help your kitchen team turn out large quantities with speed and precision, batch after batch.
+By cooking food from both the top and bottom at once, the clamshell can prepare menu items two to three times faster than an open griddle alone.
 Because of this, they’re an ideal fit for quick-serve, fast casual, and sport/recreation facilities—all foodservice operations where consumers are looking for speed of service and ability to customize their orders to their tastes.

 How Do Clamshell Griddles Work?